hiro-aoki-mriid/Aoki_ICIrepertoire/README.md

 Codes for reproducing results of ICI repertoire paper (Aoki et al., 2022).

+Input data used in this code is located in "data" directory.
+Raw data for single-cell RNAseq is stored in the directory "SCT_rawdata."
+Raw data for single-cell TCRseq is stored in the directory "scTCR_rawdata."
+Raw data for bulk TCRseq is stored in the directory "BulkTCR_rawdata."

 Code for processing data is "221202_ICIrepertoire_preprocess_Fig3.ipynb."
+Output from this code will be generated in "results/preprocess" directory.

 Code for plotting figure is "221203_ICIrepertoire_plotting_Fig3.ipynb."

-Raw data for single-cell RNAseq is stored in the directory "raw.data."
-Raw data for single-cell TCRseq is stored in the directory "scTCR_rawdata."
-Raw data for bulk TCRseq is stored in the directory "BulkTCR_rawdata."

-Seurat object for creating figure is "Aoki_3rd_res0.6scTCRmerged.ABnt.AddSig.pseudotime.rda."
+Output from this code will be generated in "results/plotting" directory.

 These codes are run in the Docker container haokimriid/singlecell Please install the docker image by the following command.